underscoreio/essential-scala/src/pages/intro/literals.md

 res0: Int = 42
 ~~~

 This interaction at the REPL shows us that the literal `42` evaluates to the `Int` `42`.

 Don't confuse a literal with the value it evaluates to!
-The literal expression is the representation in the program text before the program is run.
-The value is the representation in the computer's memory after the program has run.
+The literal expression is the representation in the program text before the program is run, and the value is the representation in the computer's memory after the program has run.

-If you have prior programming experience, particularly Java experience, you won't be surprised at the available literals in Scala.
-Here's a quick run down of the major ones.
+If you have prior programming experience, particularly Java experience, the literals in Scala should be familiar to you:

-### Numbers
+## Numbers

 Numbers share the same types available in Java: `Int` for 32-bit integers, `Double` for 64-bit floating point, `Float` for 32-bit floating point, and `Long` for 64-bit integers.